 Even after this, the scale and sophistication of these cyber-attacks isn’t slowing down – ranging from phishing scams to cryptocurrency-based cyber-attacks, to statesponsored attacks on industrial control systems.

 These attacks present a challenge that organizations cannot afford to be complacent in the face of cyber threats.
 We’re living in a age when cyberattacks are like a matter of when, not if, and what security professionals must focus on mitigating the risk, extent and damage.

 IT administrators and third-party vendors need privileged access to do their jobs effectively, but the number of privileged users and accounts is growing exponentially and access to systems and data is often being granted in an uncontrolled way.
 In the face of growing threats, together with the introduction of stricter compliance standards,including the EU GDPR, the need to address and implement an organization-wide strategy to manage and control privileged access has never been greater.

-Recently Bomgar did an extensive survey to 1021 of key decision makers who have visibility over the processes associated with enabling internal users and external parties to connect to their systems.
+Recently Bomgar which is now acquired by BeyondTrust did an extensive survey to 1021 of key decision makers who have visibility over the processes associated with enabling internal users and external parties to connect to their systems.

 The survey sample size consisted of IT professionals across operations, IT support/helpdesk, IT security, compliance and risk or network/general IT roles.
 Respondents were from a range of industries, including manufacturing, finance, professional services, retail, healthcare, telecom and the public sector.
 The survey was conducted across the United Kingdom, the United States, Germany and France.